hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Database Access and Cloud Storage/Submitting JSON Document Queries.md

     //Now do the mongo update.
     progressCollection.update(
-      {"_id": Spark.getPlayer().getPlayerId()}, //Looks for a doc with the _id of the current player {"$set" : updateObject}, // Uses the $set mongo modifier to set value at a path true, // Create the document if it does not exist (upsert) false // This query will only affect a single object (multi) );
+      {"_id": Spark.getPlayer().getPlayerId()}, //Looks for a doc with the _id of the current player {"$set" : updateObject}, // Uses the $set Mongo modifier to set value at a path true, // Create the document if it does not exist (upsert) false // This query will only affect a single object (multi) );